Skip to content

 • You will diagnose the most common errors: poor tool selection, hallucinated arguments, agent loops, overly broad prompts, and unclear function descriptions.

-• You will compare complete before/after artifacts: poorly designed and well-designed tools, prompts, and agent decision flows.
+• You will compare complete before/after artifacts: poorly designed and well-designed tools, prompts, and the agent’s decision flows.

 • You will integrate function-based tools with QueryEngineTool-based tools so the agent can use both application logic and the knowledge layer.